keithalewis/math/sum.md

 It is rare for market participants to use repos to finance their trading.
 Traders working for large banks have access to a funding desk that charges them the repo rate plus a few basis points.
-Day traders using a credit card to fund trading get charged at the APR they qualified for.
+Day traders using a credit card to fund trading get charged at the APR they qualifiy for.

 The SUM model does not assume a risk-free rate exists.
 If a funding instrument is being used then it, or all the instruments used to mimic it,